• Skip to main content

 Ingredients

 • Bow Tie Pasta.
 This recipe uses an Italian pasta, called Farfalle, or bow tie pasta.
-The bow-tie shape of this pasta works very well with the cubed butternut squash and add an appealing look to your dinner.
+The bow-tie shape of this pasta works very well with the cubed butternut squash and adds an appealing look to your dinner.
 Cook bow-tie pasta al dente for best texture.

 • Butternut Squash.
 This wonderful vegetable is known for its subtly sweet and nutty flavor.
 In this recipe, butternut squash is roasted with olive oil and acquires a nice soft texture on the inside with a little crunch on the outside.

 • Sausage.
-If you have a spicy sausage somewhere in your fridge or a freezer, this is the recipe to use it!
+If you have a spicy sausage somewhere in your fridge or freezer, this is the recipe to use it!
 Spicy sausage will blend exceptionally well with sweet and nutty butternut squash and creamy pasta sauce.
 Use crumbled sausage without casings.
 Any type of pork sausage, spicy sausage, or Italian sausage will work!

 • Spinach.
 Spinach adds flavor, texture, and colorfulness to this pasta dish.